PUBLIC PARKING IS ONLY ALLOWED AT STATE BEACHES/PARKS

 How do I appeal a parking ticket?

-You may download the parking ticket appeal form below, or complete the form in person at the Rye Police Department.
+You may submit your appeal online.
 Appeals should be submitted within 5 days of receiving the ticket to avoid late fees.